-When carpeting your home, you may get an offer to carpet the stairs, too.
-On a per-square-footage basis, stairs are a bit more difficult to carpet than floors because of the tucking and tacking required to get the carpeting tight on the stairs.
-This offer will likely cost you more money.
-Is this something you should do?
+When carpeting your home, the flooring company may offer to carpet the stairs, too.
+On a per-square-footage basis, stairs are more difficult to carpet than floors because of the cutting, tucking, and tacking required to get the carpeting tight on the stairs.
+The offer to carpet the stairs usually represents an extra fee.
+Is it worth it?

-- Basic Stairs: Functional, builder-grade stairs--stairs that exist only to move people from point A to point B, with zero concern for aesthetics--can be improved with carpeting.
+Functional, builder-grade stairs—stairs that exist only to move people up and down, with zero concern for aesthetics—can be improved with carpeting.
 It is difficult to fix unattractive stairs because they do not lend themselves to painting.
 Carpet works wonders on stairs like this.
-Beautiful hardwood stairs will be ruined by the addition of carpeting because the tack strips need to be nailed down, creating holes in the wood.
-Besides, most homeowners with nice wooden stairs wouldn't be considering carpeting in the first place (would they?).

-- Noisy Stairs: Where carpeted stairs really excel is in houses that have noisy stairs.
-This noise may be a result of children (once young kids learn all about the staircase, they will use them relentlessly).
+Where carpeted stairs really excel is in houses that have noisy stairs.
+This noise is often caused by young children.
+And once young kids learn all about the staircase, they will use them relentlessly.
 Or it might be that the stair materials are too thin to adequately absorb sounds.
-Rather than replacing risers and treads, it's often easier to carpet them.
+Rather than replacing risers and treads or limiting the kids, it's often easier to carpet the stairs.

 Waterfall is considered to be the faster method of installing carpet on stairs and uses only one strip of carpeting.

 The tread carpet butts up against the tread and then wraps down and around the stair nose.
 Then another piece is added for the riser.
-More laborious than the waterfall technique, for novices it can produce a cleaner, crisper look because you don't have to deal with trying to tighten up uncooperative carpeting: the cuts do this for you.
+More laborious than the waterfall technique, for novices it can produce a cleaner, crisper look because you don't have to deal with trying to tighten up uncooperative carpeting.
+Essentially, the cut pieces do the tucking for you.